giggls/osml10n/INSTALL.md

 On **Debian/Ubuntu** just call ``make deb`` after installing Python and Lua prerequisites inside base and ``lua_unac`` directories.

+To do this the ``dpkg-dev`` package has to be installed.
+``dpkg-buildpackage`` might complain about further dependencies in this process.
+Just install them as requested in this case.

 This will give you two Debian packages which can be installed on the system.

 To test if your installation is working as expected call ``make test``